The Indigenous Music Countdown

 The National Aboriginal Music Countdown is produced weekly by NCI FM in Winnipeg, MB.

 Growing up on Lake Manitoba and raised on a cattle ranch, Frannie Klein has forever embraced her aboriginal heritage, spending time back in Ebb & Flow First Nation, and credits much of her musical passion, fierce spirit, and attitude to her time spent there and her aboriginal decent.
-Frannie is a growing country music singer who made quite a few debuts on the National Aboriginal Music Countdown as an artist before joining the countdown In December 2016 as the Host, with her first ever show being The Best Of 2016.
+Frannie is a growing country music singer who made quite a few debuts on the Indigenous Music Countdown as an artist before joining the countdown In December 2016 as the Host, with her first ever show being The Best Of 2016.